ledesmablt/spotify-cli/README.md

-  browse    Open the current track, album, artist, or playlist in the... devices   Manage active devices. history   List your recently played tracks. next      Play the next song in the queue. pause     Pause playback. play      Resume playback or search for a track/album/playlist to play. previous  Play the previous song in the queue. queue     Add a track or album to your queue. repeat    Turn repeat on (all/track) or off. save      Save a track, album, artist, or playlist.
+  browse    Open the current track, album, artist, or playlist in the... devices   Manage active devices. history   List your recently played tracks. next      Play the next track in the queue. pause     Pause playback. play      Resume playback or search for a track/album/playlist to play. previous  Play the previous track in the queue. queue     Add a track or album to your queue. repeat    Turn repeat on (all/track) or off. save      Save a track, album, artist, or playlist.